Call us to schedule a time to talk with the attorneys in the office or over the phone.

 The FDLE statistics did not account for the so-called trafficking or delivery offenses.
 The statistics also completely ignore the number of individuals incarcerated in county jails throughout the Florida.
 Furthermore, these statistics ignore the huge number of individuals in Florida State Prison for "non primary offenses" such as violation of probation for marijuana offenses.

-Last updated by Jason D. Sammis on Friday, February 3, 2017.
+This article was last updated by Jason D. Sammis on Friday, March 30, 2018.

 Free Case Evaluation